Dr. Squatch: AI Search Visibility Research

 December 31, 2025

-Dr. Squatch is consistently referenced across AI platforms, with mentions spread relatively evenly between ChatGPT, Google AI Overview, AI Mode, and Gemini.
-Visibility levels increased through September 2025, followed by a decline in October and stabilization in November.
+Dr. Squatch is consistently referenced across AI platforms, with mentions distributed relatively evenly among ChatGPT, Google AI Overview, AI Mode, and Gemini.
+Overall visibility increased steadily from September through November 2025, with a notable acceleration in November.
+This upward trend suggests growing AI recognition over time, driven by stronger presence within specific topic areas rather than a broad expansion across all queries.

 Platform-Level Presence